gropdf(1) — Linux manual page

 moved to elsewhere in the document, but more esoteric uses

-where feature can be either SLIDE or BLOCK.
-When it is
+“slides” (or “foils”). scope can be either SLIDE or BLOCK.

-SLIDE the transition is used when a new slide is introduced
+SLIDE applies the transition when a new slide is introduced

 mode is the transition type between slides:-